 These lovely witch hazel varieties are loosely branched and medium-sized.
-Growing to about 12 feet tall and wide, they have oval leaves that turn yellow in the fall.
+Growing to about 12 feet tall, they have oval leaves that turn yellow in the fall.
 From late February to March, twisted yellow, red or orange flowers appear on bare stems ahead of spring foliage.
 Popular cultivars include: Arnold’s Promise, Diane, Jelena, and Pallida.

 H. x intermedia

 This variety produces flowers that are typically bright yellow, although some cultivars produce reddish ones.
 The shrub’s leaves turn yellow in the fall.
-Popular cultivars include Little Suzie and Harvest Moon.
+Popular varieties include Little Suzie and Harvest Moon.

 Intensely fragrant with crooked stems and an open crown, this shrub’s flowers range in color from yellow to dark red.
-The petals roll up on cold days.
 Most noteworthy cultivars include Autumn Embers, Lombart’s Weeping and Sandra.

-More delicate than the other witch hazel varieties, hamamelis japonica can’t handle extremes in cold weather.
-As a result, the shrubs are less hardy than other cultivars.
+Less hardy than the other witch hazel varieties, Hamamelis japonica can’t handle extremes in cold weather.
 In its native Japan, the shrub’s pale yellow, red and purple flowers are prized in tea ceremonies.

-This is a shrub that needs full sun to flower well.
-That being said, it will do OK in dappled shade.
-The most important thing is to give all witch hazel varieties well-drained, loamy, acidic soil.
-Most species also need a chilling period of at least 2 months with temperatures below 45 degrees to ensure flowering.
+Witch hazels tolerate a range of light levels, but they flower best in full sun.
+That being said, I know from experience that they do just fine in dappled shade.
+The key is to plant them in well-drained, loamy, acidic soil.
+Most species also need a chilling period of at least two months with temperatures below 45 degrees to ensure flowering.

 In addition to its good looks, witch hazel is widely known for its medicinal properties.
 Poultices made from its leaves and bark can be used topically to treat swelling and inflammation.
 And some say it does wonders for insect bites and poison ivy.